Home > Camino Frances Guide > Camino Frances Stages > Stage 1: St Jean Pied de Port to Roncesvalles

 I took this photo when I walked from St Jean to Roncesvalles in April 2015.
 There was still snow on the trail and in parts it was quite foggy.
 My walking buddy submitted this photo to an Australian calendar competition and it was used as their December image!

-St Jean Pied de Port to Roncesvalles Distance
+St Jean Pied de Port to Roncesvalles – Distances

-Stage 1 of the Camino Francés isn’t the longest, and for many hikers, 25 kilometres might not sound too daunting.
-But what makes this stage challenging isn’t the distance—it’s the elevation gain.
+Stage 1 of the Camino Frances isn’t the longest, and for many hikers, 25 kilometres might not sound too daunting.
+But what makes this stage challenging is the elevation.
+And don’t under-estimate day one nerves, tiredness from travel and general excitement and anxiety.

-Depending on the source, the total distance varies slightly.
-Wise Pilgrim, Wikiloc, AllTrails, and John Brierley estimate it at 24.3 to 25.1 km, with Brierley’s guide listing it as 25.1 km.
+Wise Pilgrim, Wikiloc, AllTrails, and John Brierley estimate this stage to be between 24.3 to 25.1 km, with Brierley’s guide listing it as 25.1 km.

 • St Jean to Hunto (Honto or Huntto) is 5.4 kms